Bobby Convey: San Jose Earthquakes

 Four days after being released by Reading, Convey returned to MLS, signing with the San Jose Earthquakes.
 He scored his first goal for the Quakes on April 11, 2009, against the Chicago Fire, while playing left-back.
 In 2010, Convey recorded 10 assists and was given the MLS Comeback Player of the Year Award.
 After a fractious relationship with manager Frank Yallop, it was announced that Convey would not be returning to San Jose for the 2012 season.
 In his three seasons at the club, Convey appeared in 75 league matches and scored three goals.

 Sporting Kansas City

 On December 2, 2011, Sporting Kansas City announced that it had acquired Convey in exchange for use of an international roster slot during the 2012 season.
+In 2012, Convey started 14 games, scoring one goal and providing two assists before suffering a series of injuries.
+He made a total of 20 MLS appearances for the club, recording one goal and two assists.

 Toronto FC

 On May 16, 2013, Toronto FC announced that it had acquired Convey from Sporting KC in exchange for a third round pick in the 2014 MLS SuperDraft.
 In his only season in Toronto Convey appeared in 21 matches and tallied 1 goal and 4 assists.